• Home

 Modern cars have a built-in computer system that monitors dozens of critical and not-so-critical engine, electrical and mechanical systems.

-As you can see, the “Check Engine” light is far from useless.
+As you can see, the “Check Engine” and other warning lights are far from useless.

-It’s actually a very effective tool for helping detect a problem early so it can be repaired before the issue has a chance to cause additional problems with the vehicle.
+They are actually very effective tools for helping detect a problem early so it can be repaired before the issue has a chance to cause additional problems with the vehicle.

 When your car’s computer system detects an issue with any one of the dozens of systems it’s monitoring it’ll turn on the “Check Engine” light to alert you that there’s an issue that needs to be checked out ASAP.